fboulnois/llm-leaderboard-csv/README.md

 # LLM Leaderboard CSVs

-Code to generate CSVs of the [Huggingface Open LLM Leaderboard](https://huggingface.co/spaces/open-llm-leaderboard/open_llm_leaderboard) and the [LMSYS Chatbot Arena Leaderboard](https://chat.lmsys.org/?leaderboard) in R. The code also generates a CSV of the merged leaderboard.
+Code to generate CSVs of the [Huggingface Open LLM Leaderboard](https://huggingface.co/spaces/open-llm-leaderboard/open_llm_leaderboard) (v1 and v2) and the [LMSYS Chatbot Arena Leaderboard](https://chat.lmsys.org/?leaderboard) in R. The code also generates a CSV of the merged leaderboard.